Semeljci: History

 In the 13th century, Semeljci was a large village near present-day Kešinci.
 In the second half of the 15th century it reverted to the possession of feudal Gorjanskis and was called Somoghka (forest).

 Little is known about the village during the Ottoman era, except that it was destroyed during the Ottoman drive towards Vienna, and was rebuilt in 1698.

 In 1702, Semeljci had 14 inhabited houses.
 By 1758, Semeljci had grown to include 95 listed houses and was one of the largest villages that made up the Diocesan estate.
 The first church was built in 1720.
-The increased number of people was the main reason that the village became the seat of the parish by 1754, and the church was enlarged.
+The increased number of people was the main reason that the village became the seat of the Catholic parish by 1754, and the church was enlarged.
 By the second half of the 19th century, Germans and Hungarians moved into Semeljci, making it a large and ethnically diverse village.

 The Germans left the village in 1944, and their houses were inhabited by Croats from various parts of Croatia.

 In the 1960s and 1970s the Germans abandoned Bačka to buy property in Semeljci and surrounding villages throughout Đakovština.
 Cultural interaction with the locals was successful, but short-lived.